 I read the Wall Street Journal daily, I’m not embarrassed to say I like the paper version, I love to scribble notes and highlight interesting tidbits.
 Additionally, I subscribe to a large number of news feeds–feeds on all my clients and their competition.
 I follow companies, journalists and bloggers on Twitter and Facebook.
 And, I keep up with world trends via the NYTimes, LA Times, CNN and the like.

-One of the best sources of market intelligence is in job descriptions—who’s hiring & what they are hiring for.
+When I led a corporate Competitive Insights group, one of the best sources of market intelligence was in job descriptions—who’s hiring & what they are hiring for.
+STill is.
 Subscribing to news feeds on new roles, coupled with a monthly peek into your 50 or so bellwether companies that you follow, often provides great insight into where to hunt for talent, and where investment is happening.

 An executive recruiter can’t spend enough time soaking all this in, but I’d set the minimum target at an hour a day, every day.